Latest news update

 Trees – We are becoming increasingly concerned at the lack of enforcement of tree protection measures, particularly when major developments are occurring.
 The Conservation Group always argues that a detailed Arboricultural Survey should be produced and Tree Protection Measures should be required when a new development will affect the trees on and around a site.
 Developers produce such surveys when required to do so but seem to ignore them in practice once they start the building work.
 Trafford and Amey are not proactive in monitoring and enforcing the measures that have been promised.
 If members see new development occurring without protecting the surrounding trees please let us know and also complain to Trafford immediately.
 Call 0161 912 3149 or email [email protected] as quickly as possible.
 Once a mature tree has been damaged or felled it is lost for ever and cannot be replaced.

 Advertising posters – There seems to be increasing use of advertising posters in the Conservation Area which are attached to railings and walls on a semi-permanent basis.
 The Conservation Area guidelines strictly limit advertising in this residential area, and we assume that by using plasticised banners which are attached to railings and walls with tie straps, users hope to evade the application of the restrictive guidelines.
-Since in many cases the advertising is clearly not intended to be temporary and conflicts with the Conservation Area Management Plan policies, we have taken this up with the Trafford enforcement team.
+Since in many cases the advertising is clearly not intended to be temporary and conflicts with the Conservation Area Management Plan policies, we have taken this up with the Trafford enforcement team who have ensured that the offending banners are removed.
+Bowdon Girls Preparatory School has made a planning application to continue the use of advertising banners around its site and to add to the already extensive signage around the two school sites on Ashley and Cavendish Roads.
+We have opposed this inappropriate advertising which would set a dangerous precedent for the Conservation Areas, and we also oppose the unnecessary visual clutter that the proposed additional signage would represent.

 Co-operation with the Friends of Denzell Gardens and the Devisdale